Goldslate/ETH_AVAX_int_module_4/README.md

 ### Getting Started

-To interact with the DEGEN Token, you can start-off by cloning this repo and running
+To interact with the DEGEN Token, you can start off by cloning this repo and running

 ```
 npm i